From earthquakes to volcanoes to floods, the physical processes of the Earth have always affected people.

-- The Geoscience program at Tarleton State University offers five degree programs.
-All under the larger heading of Geoscience, these include:
+The Geoscience program at Tarleton State University offers one degree with size concentration areas.
+All under the larger heading of Geoscience, these concentrations include:

 - Petroleum industry including oil and gas exploration, production, storage, and waste disposal facilities